janetuk/amazon_ses/README.md

 The intention of this module is to reduce the startup and configuration time of integration with Amazon SES and to avoid simple postfix configuration errors.

-The current release is supported for debian based systems with Ubuntu as the tested platform.
+The current release is supported for Debian and Redhat based systems with Ubuntu as the tested platform.
-Contributions are welcome for Redhat based systems.

 ## Setup